pbt17/pbt17.github.io/docs/index.md

 In 2021, I graduated _summa cum laude_ from Harvard College with an AB in Computer Science and Mathematics, a secondary in Statistics, and an SM in Computer Science.
 I was on the [competitive programming team](https://cphof.org/profile/codeforces:pbt17).

-I grew up in Cary, North Carolina and [play the piano](https://youtu.be/u_9iX6jMtzU) in my free time.
+I grew up in Cary, North Carolina and attended [Cary Academy](https://www.caryacademy.org).
+In my free time, I enjoy [playing the piano](https://youtu.be/u_9iX6jMtzU).

 # Research